-Arguably the most popular rig of the early 21st century, every carp lake in the country has seen this one.
+The chod rig is arguably the most popular rig of the early 21st century and here's how to tie it.
 It's a setup designed to be fished over a variety of lakebeds, particularly silt and 'chod' (general bottom debris).
 It can also be used in weed, though it can become suspended and look unnatural in the heavier stuff.

 Step-by-step guide to tying the chod rig